melvinbaiju27/Route-7-Bike-Rental-Website/README.md

 - **User-Friendly Interface:** Easy navigation and clear layout to enhance user experience.
 - **Bike Listings:** A comprehensive list of available bikes with detailed descriptions and images.
 - **Search and Filter:** Users can search and filter bikes based on their preferences.
-- **Rental Process:** A streamlined process for bike selection, rental duration, and booking confirmation.

 #### Technologies Used
 - **HTML5:** Structuring the content and layout of the website.